DAMSELYN/sme-credibility-scoring-api/README.md

 Many SMEs struggle to access funding due to a lack of standardized financial credibility assessment.

-This system provides a data-driven credibility scoring mechanism to support investor and lending decisions.
+This system gives a data-backed credibility score to support investor and lending decisions.

 Tech Stack